-Nintendo’s adopted JRPG Dragalia Lost
+Nintendo’s adopted JRPG Dragalia Lost deserves a console game

 I was hyped for Dragalia Lost since Nintendo casually mentioned it with their new partnership with Cygames and upcoming mobile games and was hoping it’d come out soon to the west.
 Then announcement came and went and not many people seemed to remember and you couldn’t really find information, luckily we did get a Nintendo Direct and a more formal announcement around the original time it was going to come out.
 Dragons, anime characters, waifus, action RPGs?
 These are things I used to love but don’t really pay much attention to anymore but this seemed like the video game to go back to those times.